priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/aws_deployment.md

 You will need an [AWS account](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&src=default&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start) to complete this Learning Path.
 Create an account if you don't have one.

 Before you begin you will also need:
-- An AWS access key ID and secret access key.
+- An AWS access key ID and secret access key
 - An SSH key pair

 The instructions to create the keys are below.